NHQ/scripts/manuscript/plancks_clock.md

 then every next tick, for each possibility, for each there were two possibilities

-So that after the first second of time, there was already 2^e^44 possible outcomes,

-beginning with only one
+So that after the first second of time, there was already 2^e^44 possible outcomes, beginning with only the one